mhjensen/TwentyThingstodo/README.md

 - Engage students with career training and research projects at an earlier stage in their education
 - Provide to a larger extent summer jobs with teaching and research elements
 - Develop small student groups with tight connection and integration with faculty, possibly mentor program from day one
-- Develop ideas to engange virtuall with existing students, faculty and alumni.
+- Develop ideas to engange virtually with existing students, faculty and alumni.
 Develop a virtual UiO community
 - Training students in how to become engaged digital citizens living in a rich and rewarding online environment